-To make the most of your limited time as a small business owner, building a solid set of reliable processes to keep business flowing is key.
-Spring represents a wonderful opportunity to take stock of how far you’ve come and to clean house in every aspect of your small business venture.
+As a small business owner, one thing is certian.
+You never have enough time!
+To maximize your limited time, it’s important to build a set of reliable processes to keep business flowing.
+With spring around the corner, now is a perfect opportunity to take stock of how far you’ve come and to clean house in every aspect of your small business.

 Take on one tiny problem first